bitrise-io/mise-nixpkgs-plugin/nixpkgs-index/README.md

     "3.3.8":
       nixpkgs_commit: abc123def456789...
       commit_timestamp: 2024-06-08T10:00:00Z
+      store_paths:  # Optional, only when record_store_paths is enabled
+        x86_64-linux: /nix/store/abc123...-ruby-3.3.8
+        aarch64-darwin: /nix/store/def456...-ruby-3.3.8
 ```

-Now you can instantly fetch Ruby 3.3.8 by pointing nixpkgs to commit `abc123def456789...`
+Now you can instantly fetch Ruby 3.3.8 by pointing nixpkgs to commit `abc123def456789...`, or optionally fetch it directly from a binary cache using the store path.

 ## Getting Started